cypress-io/cypress-documentation/source/guides/guides/debugging.md

 // to disable debug messages
 delete localStorage.debug
 ```
-Reload the browser with "Cmd + R" and see the messages.
-There is only "cypress:driver" package that runs in the browser, as you can see below.
+Reload the browser and see debug messages within the DevTools console.
+You will only see the "cypress:driver" package logs that run in the browser, as you can see below.

 ![Console Log](/img/api/debug/debug-driver.jpg)